stevehemingway/book/introduction.md

 # Goals

 I had no intention of writing a book which is a comprehensive overview of how financial markets work.
 My goal is to tell you the least you need to know to have a reasonable chance of losing your shirt when you start trading.

+This book is for people who are prepared to be moderately active in their investing: doing a few trades a week, on average.
+There definitely comes a point, quite quickly, when frequency of trading erodes returns, but to ignore macro changes can also be expensive.

+If you want a portfolio that you can just check once a year, you need to get a very broad exposure to assets on as many dimensions as possible.
+This book will help you understand why this is important, and how to execute this strategy, but you can afford to ignore the sections on futures and options.

 # Further Reading